eflumerf/styleguide/dune-daq-cppguide.md

 # JCF, Mar-24-2020: for the time being, the original sections of the Google style guide can be expanded for purposes of comparison with their DUNE counterparts.
-IF YOU MAKE EDITS MAKE SURE IT IS TO THE DUNE VERSION AND NOT THE GOOGLE VERSION.
+IF YOU MAKE EDITS MAKE SURE IT IS TO A DUNE SECTION AND NOT A GOOGLE SECTION.

 # C++ Style Guide (based on Google's C++ Style Guide)